PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 Modern notation adds complexity:
 - Mid-measure key signature changes
-- Polytonal and atonal music (Berg, Schoenberg, Webern)
+- Polytonal and atonal music
-- Contemporary notation with extensive accidentals
+- Contemporary notation with non-standard accidentals
 - Cross-octave interactions
 - Grace notes and their participation in the memory system